-Scottish Water is investing £3 million in a major project to help reduce the risk of sewer flooding in Giffnock.
+Scottish Water is investing in a major project to help reduce the risk of sewer flooding in Giffnock.

 The project involves the installation of an underground storm storage tank to increase the capacity of the existing waste water network at this location.

-It is being delivered by our in-house delivery team with our main contractors George Leslie Ltd and is expected to take around 12 months for completion.
+From Monday 27th June, ]our in-house delivery team with our main contractors George Leslie Ltd, will be carrying out this work which is expected to take around 13 months for completion.